-- How does a department address systemic bias and discrimination that can affect learning and student experience in your program? - How does a department validate and attend to student's identities and cultural backgrounds? - How does your department interpret and address retention gaps for different groups of students? - In which diversity and inclusiveness events and initiatives did your departmental faculty participate in the past six-years?
+- Do courses offered by your department incorporate content that represents a diverse set of perspectives and experiences? - Do course syllabi emphasize learning opportunities for all categories of students? - Do department's faculty encourage students to disagree with the ideas in the readings and lectures as well as the perspectives of other scholars in the course?
+Do all students feel comfortable to express themselves? - In which diversity and inclusiveness events and initiatives did your departmental faculty participate in the past six-years?
 Which diversity events did your faculty organize or facilitate?
 What did departmental faculty learn from those experiences? - What is faculty gender and race/ethnic breakdown in your department?
 Are your faculty satisfied with the data?
 If not, which measures has your department undertaken or is planning to undertake with regards to faculty diversity? - What is student gender and race/ethnic breakdown in your department?
 Are your faculty satisfied with the data?
-If not, which measures has your department taken or is planning to undertake with regards to student diversity? - How does your department support students of color, women, and first-generation students enrolled in your program? - How does your department support faculty of color and female colleagues?
+If not, which measures has your department taken or is planning to undertake with regards to student diversity? - How does your department support students of color and women enrolled in your program? - How does your department support faculty of color and female colleagues?